 Kids in Museums

 The Kids in Museums Manifesto is compiled entirely from visitors’ comments.
-It’s a practical and powerful tool to encourage and support museums, galleries and historic houses around the country to make children, young people and family visits more enjoyable.
-Already over 700 museums have signed up, pledging to work towards putting the 20 points into practice.
+It’s a practical and powerful tool to encourage and support museums, galleries and historic sites around the country to make children, young people and family visits more enjoyable.
+Already over 30 museums in Wales have signed up in its support of the Kids in Museums Manifesto, pledging to work towards putting the 20 points into practice.
 Why don’t you?
+Just email email@example.com.

 - Say ‘Hello!’ and welcome every visitor.
 Curators, volunteers, front of house and those who work in the cafe should all be part of the family friendly experience.